Mary Jane Veloso drug smuggling case: Related legal cases in the Philippines

-Veloso was still awaiting execution in her Indonesian prison cell on 19 June 2017.
-In August 2016, motions were heard to depose her testimony regarding the human trafficking charges against Maria Kristina Sergio and Julius Lacanilao.
+In August 2016, motions were heard to depose Veloso's testimony regarding the human trafficking charges against Maria Kristina Sergio and Julius Lacanilao.
 The motion was granted, but no time was set for when the deposition was to occur.
 Judge Reyes denied a defense motion in November to block the deposition, stating she found no compelling reason to reverse her decision.
-On 13 February 2017, the Hon.
-Anarica J. Castillo-Reyes affirmed the motion to take Veloso's deposition.
-The resolution scheduled the deposition to be done on 27 April 2017.
+On 13 February 2017, Judge Anarica J. Castillo-Reyes affirmed the motion to take Veloso's deposition, which was set on 27 April 2017.
 The Court of Appeals ordered a temporary restraining order on 24 March, preventing the prosecutor from interviewing Veloso.
 Associate Justice Ramon M. Bato Jr., on behalf of the Court of Appeals, issued a proclamation on 22 May finding in favor of the defense motion that disallowed taking Veloso's deposition, because it was claiming that it violated the plaintiffs' right to face their accuser.

 On 16 June 2017, the Veloso family filed a motion for reconsideration through the National Union of Peoples' Lawyers (NUPL), asking the Court of Appeals to rescind the order preventing the prosecutor from deposing Veloso at the Yogyakarta prison.
 The family's argument for the motion was that Veloso may run out of time and be executed before she could testify.
 The motion stated, "No damage can be irreparable as what Mary Jane stands to suffer — to be muzzled before she is silenced forever, to die without ever being heard.”
 The Office of the Solicitor General (OSG) also requested the Court of Appeals to reconsider their ruling.
 The appeals court later affirmed their decision on 5 June 2018 through Bato, dismissing the motion filed by the OSG.

 On 3 September 2018, the Veloso family, along with their lawyers from the NUPL, took the case to the Philippine's highest court, the Supreme Court of the Philippines, in an attempt to overturn the decision made by the Court of Appeals.
 In January 2019, rumors that Veloso had been executed spread, which were denied by both Indonesia's Attorney General's Office and her lawyer.
 After more than a year, on 9 October 2019, the Supreme Court granted the petition and reversed the Court of Appeals' decision preventing Veloso's deposition, stating that "to disallow the written interrogatories will curtail Mary Jane's right to due process".
 After a denied motion filed by lawyers from the Public Attorney's Office representing Sergio and Lacanilao, the Supreme Court reaffirmed their 2019 decision in a resolution dated 14 August 2020.
 Preparations for her testimony have begun, but a final date is yet to be set due to logistics issues caused by the COVID-19 pandemic, which had affected both the Philippines and Indonesia.